We are honored that you are considering Good Shepherd Episcopal School as a partner for your child’s education.

 Director of Admission

-It is the policy of Good Shepherd Episcopal School to administer all of its educational programs, including admission and tuition assistance without regard to race, color, sex (including sexual orientation and gender expression), religion, national and ethnic origin, or any other category protected by federal, state or local law.
-All information relating to applications for tuition assistance will be held by Good Shepherd Episcopal School in the strictest of confidence and will not be released to any third party.
+It is the policy of Good Shepherd Episcopal School to administer all of its educational programs, including admission and tuition assistance without regard to race, color, religion (creed), age, sex, gender (including gender identity and expression), sexual orientation, disability, medical condition, ancestry, genetic information, national or ethnic origin, marital status, or military status, or any other basis prohibited by law in accordance with applicable federal and state laws.
 Documentation from custodial, non-custodial, and stepparents will not be shared with other members of the student's family.
+Any questions or concerns should be directed to Ms. May, Director of Community and Belonging, 214.390.6453 or firstname.lastname@example.org.